The Annual Magazine of High School Writing

 2011 Due to popular demand from students and teachers, Windscript returns to print, while remaining available online.

 Today Over 1000 writers have been published in Windscript and it is distributed free to all high schools and libraries in Saskatchewan.

 For earlier Volumes, please contact the SWG office.

 Copies of archived volumes are available for free through the SWG office and are an excellent classroom resource showcasing published youth writing.
-Current issues are $5/issue.
+Current issues are $8/issue which includes shipping and handling.
 We reserve the right to limit the number of copies per person.